xenobiolab/xenomorph/README.md

 ## Xenomorph command groups
-	preprocess	[Preprocess] fast5 reads with reference fasta containing XNAs for 'morph' or 'de-novo' morph		[Basecall] Use kmer levels identified with preprocess to basecall XNA position based on alternative hypothesis testing (per read) extract		[Utility] Extracts raw signal in region associated with XNA bases. stats		[Utility] Calculate global concensus basecalls from per-read output file and generate summary output fasta2x		[Utility] Converts fasta file with XNAs in sequence (e.g. BSPZKXJV) to fasta file with XNA positional information in header models		[Utility] View summary of active and inactive kmer models that can be used for basecalling or activate models
+	preprocess	[Preprocess] FAST5 reads with reference FASTA containing XNAs for 'morph' or 'de-novo' morph		[Basecall] Use kmer levels identified with preprocess to basecall XNA position based on alternative hypothesis testing (per read) extract		[Utility] Extracts raw signal in region associated with XNA bases. stats		[Utility] Calculate global concensus basecalls from per-read output file and generate summary output fasta2x		[Utility] Converts FASTA file with XNAs in sequence (e.g. BSPZKXJV) to FASTA file with XNA positional information in header models		[Utility] View summary of active and inactive kmer models that can be used for basecalling or activate models

 ### Preprocess
-Preprocess takes raw nanopore multi-fast5 files alongside a reference fasta with XNAs and outputs extracted normalized signal levels for the region surrounding the XNA.
-Reference fasta file input should have XNA bases at locations where you want to perform hypothesis testing, which is automatically converted to xfasta format in this pipeline.
-In this pipeline, raw multi-fast5 files are first converted to single-fast5 format then basecalled de novo using guppy.
+Preprocess takes raw nanopore multi-FAST5 files alongside a reference FASTA with XNAs and outputs extracted normalized signal levels for the region surrounding the XNA.
+Reference FASTA file input should have XNA bases at locations where you want to perform hypothesis testing, which is automatically converted to xfasta format in this pipeline.
+In this pipeline, raw multi-FAST5 files are first converted to single-FAST5 format then basecalled de novo using guppy.
 Guppy basecalls are then assigned to the single-fast5 reads.
 Tombo is then used to match raw signal to bases using the resquiggle command.
-Using positional header stored in the xfasta format, normalized signals surrounding XNA positions are then extracted and stored for each read.
+Using positional header stored in the xFASTA format, normalized signals surrounding XNA positions are then extracted and stored for each read.
 Any non-ATGC base can be used at this stage for level extraction.
 However, alternative hypothesis testing basecalling will require using base abbreviations found in kmer model files (accessible with xenomorph models).
 Intermediate files are output in working directory.
 Following preprocess command, the output summary file can be used as an input for alternative hypothesis testing with the xenomorph.py morph command.

         python xenomorph.py preprocess -w [working directory] -f [fast5 diretory] -r [reference_fasta] Optional flags: